cseanburns/electronic_resource_mgmt/src/10-licensing-basics.md

 when negotiating a licensing agreement.

-[Taulbee and Montavon-Green (2022)][taulbee2022] describe the complex process of migrating from print to e-resources during the early 2000s and transitioning to a new LSP a few years before the pandemic.
+[Taulbee and Montavon-Green (2022)][taulbee2022] describe the complex process of migrating from print to e-resources during the early 2000s and transitioning to a new LSP a some years before the pandemic.
 Their **proactive** efforts to digitize and catalog their licenses in Alma ultimately improved efficiency of ILL services and the overall management of licenses.
 This example highlights the positive impact that thoughtful licensing management can have on library operations, and their work is a prime example of **proactive troubleshooting**.

-While ERM software like CORAL significantly reduces manual tracking and potential errors, its implementation also requires thorough staff training.
+While ERM software like CORAL reduces manual tracking and potential errors, its implementation also requires thorough staff training.
 Integrating multiple workflows across departments is complex, but it is crucial for maintaining compliance with licensing clauses and ensuring that the library can meet its patrons' needs effectively.